 Hugh foxhunted all his life and served as Master of Foxhounds for the Keswick Hunt (VA) from 2000 to 2005.
 He also played polo for many years as a member of the Charlottesville Polo Club.

 Jake Carle, longtime Master and huntsman at Keswick, remembers Hugh from the time he was hunting ponies.
 “He was game as hell," Jake recalls.
 "He would go anywhere on his pony."

 “We bonded instantly because we both stuttered as kids, so I understood.
 Later, he whipped-in to me.
 When it was time to name a new Joint-Master, he was the only person I trusted to maintain the standards.
 And he did.

 "He hired [huntsman] Tony Gammell, and they had a bond.
 He had the most wonderful sense of humor, and we all will miss him terribly.
-He’s one of only a few people I know who was liked by everyone who met him.To read more, a subscription is needed: Click here to subscribe
+He’s one of only a few people I know who was liked by everyone who met him.To read more, a subscription is required.
+Log in or click here to subscribe.